mrismanaziz/Reforestation/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## How many apples grow on a tree?
+All of them!